Th3Herm1t/NeoNyx/README.md

 ### Conclusion

 The exploration of the MBTI dataset through data cleaning, preprocessing, TF-IDF analysis, and word cloud generation has provided valuable insights into the distinct language and characteristics associated with each MBTI type.
-These findings not only enhance our understanding of personality traits and behaviors but also offer practical applications in fields such as AI, marketing, and communication.
+These findings not only enhance our understanding of personality traits and behaviours but also offer practical applications in fields such as AI, marketing, and communication.
 Future research can build on these insights to further refine personality analysis and explore new dimensions of personality profiling.

 ---
 ---